openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the Credential type, as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
-Object containing a list of name/value pairs, where the name is a `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an array of claims description objects as defined in (#claims-description).
-The namespace applies to the claims described in the array of claims description objects.
-* `order`: OPTIONAL.
-Array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
-The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
-For example, `org.iso.18013.5.1~given_name".
+An array of claims description objects as defined in (#claims-description-issuer-metadata).

 The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential Format `mso_mdoc`: